syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Migration/Migrate-From-Xamarin.md

 **Legend**

-* Title for legend.
+* Title support for legend.
 * Support to enable or disable the legend icon visibility.
-* Legend wrap support.
-* Legend items floating support.
+* Legend items wrap and floating support.
 * Maximum width support for Legend.
 * Individual legend items based on the data point count.
 * Event or method to notify the legend click and the creation of a legend item.
-* DataTemplate support for legend.
+* DataTemplate support for legend items.

 **Data label**

-* Data marker support for line series.
+* Marker symbols support for continuous series.
-* DataTemplate support for data label.
+* DataTemplate support for data labels.
-* Connector lines and its customization.
+* Connector lines and its customization support.

 **Tooltip**